 Knowing the right questions to ask the interview panel in a teacher or any other education interview is imperative to landing a job offer.

 Your teacher interview isn’t just an opportunity for you to show the interview panel how much you know about teaching.
-It’s an opportunity for you to impress the interviewers with real examples from your work experience relevant to the position available.
+It’s an opportunity to impress the interviewers with real examples from your work experience relevant to the position available.

 Asking the interview panel intelligent and genuine questions can determine if the fit is right for you.
 It also shows your interest in the job and will develop a positive rapport with the interviewers.